JoachimSchneider/MicroEmacs/ue500/djgpp/Readme.txt

   typedefs in CASRT add `-Wno-unused-local-typedefs' by uncommenting the appropriate WARNFLAGS in the makefile.

-* Testet on MS-DOS 6.22, Microsoft Windows 2000 and Windows XP:
+* Testet on MS-DOS 6.22 (in Linux DOSEMU), DOSBox, Microsoft Windows 2000 and Windows XP:

   On Windows it has these additional Features:
   - Long File Name support
   - MicroEMACS uses the Windows shell (cmd.exe) rather than the DOS